An Embarrassingly Simple Backdoor Attack on Self-supervised Learning: Evaluation

+\jiang{Additionally, we explore the attack effectiveness of \system with varying poisoning ratios on CIFAR-100.
+As shown in Table\,\ref{ratio}, CTRL attains high ASR under a low poisoning ratio on CIFAR-100 (which can be further enhanced by adjusting the trigger strength at inference).
+For example, the poisoning ratio of 0.1\% can achieve an ASR of 12\%.}

-Recall that \system allows the adversary to set triggers of different magnitude for crafting poisoning data (poisoning trigger) and activating backdoors (activation trigger) to optimize different metrics (\meg, attack evasiveness versus effectiveness).
-We evaluate the influence of the activation trigger magnitude (with the poisoning trigger magnitude fixed as 50) on the attack performance at inference, with results summarized in Figure\mref{fig:act_magnitude}.
+{\bf Backdoor activation --} Recall that \system allows the adversary to set triggers of different magnitude for poisoning trigger and activation trigger.
+We evaluate the influence of the activation trigger magnitude (with the poisoning trigger magnitude fixed as 50) on the attack performance, with results summarized in Figure\mref{fig:act_magnitude}.
 As expected, increasing the activation trigger magnitude improves the attack effectiveness.
 For instance, on CIFAR-10 with SimCLR, as the activation trigger magnitude varies from 50 to 250, the \asr of \system increases from 36\% to 99\%.
 Note that as the activation trigger is only applied at inference, increasing the activation trigger magnitude does not affect the \acc.